PDC-support/pdc-intro/PITCHME.md

 * *tar* is the standard tool to save many files or directories into a single archive file_example
 * Archive files may have extensions .tar, .tar.gz etc depending on compression used.
-* f is for filename
-* a selects compression based on suffix
+* "f" is for filename, "a" selects compression based on suffix
 * With no compression, files are simply packed
-* r will append files to end of archive
+* "r" will append files to end of archive, "t" will list archive
-* t will list archive
 * Individual files can be compressed directly with e.g. gzip. (gzip file, gunzip file.gz)

 ---